qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_scale_bar.rst

    Scale Bar Main properties group

 #.
-First, choose the map the scale bar will be attached to.
+First, choose the map the scale bar will be attached to
 #.
 Then, choose the style of the scale bar.
 Six styles are available:

    * **Single box** and **Double box** styles, which contain one or two lines